 Social media is a modern method of marketing for businesses of all shapes and sizes.
 The main reason behind many small businesses setting up social media accounts is simply because it makes you seem more verifiable as a company to the modern day customer when they’re scouring the internet for information about you before making that all-important first purchase.

 This leads me onto a mistake many small companies make while setting up their social accounts.
 They create a set of profiles to keep up appearances, then leave them empty and hollow.
-If you’re going to use social media as a potential marketing tool for your business, interact with people on it, actively update your company accounts, and make the effort to have a progressive presence on them.
+If you’re going to use social media as a potential marketing tool like Linkedin for your business, interact with people on it, actively update your company accounts, and make the effort to have a progressive presence on them.

 Twitter and Facebook are the two biggest hitters for companies, so they’re an ideal launching pad for your company to make its first social media jump from.
 Later you can seek out an Instagram account, but you’ll need to get create when it comes to posting as content on there requires a photograph as well as text.